palexbg/cross-asset-monitoring/README.md

 - View latest and rolling factor betas.
 - Decompose portfolio risk and return into asset- and factor-level contributions.
 - Review the methodology directly inside the app.
+- Chat with an AI agent to explain the methodology behind and definitions.

 ---